Writing shareable content is damn hard. 😓

 But I’m still here.
 Not only have I survived my condition, but I’ve built a life most people only dream about.”

-This mini-story dares readers to pursue their dreams in spite of seemingly insurmountable challenges.
+This mini-story dares readers to pursue their dreams in spite of seemingly insurmountable challenges they face.

 Here’s how to incorporate stories into your content